westpa/westpa2_tutorials/README.md

 # Suite of WESTPA 2.0 advanced tutorials: Supplementary information
-This repository provides input/output files for a suite of six advanced tutorials on using several major upgrades featured in the WESTPA 2.0 software package (see preprint).
+This repository provides input/output files for a suite of six advanced tutorials on using various major upgrades featured in the WESTPA 2.0 software package (see preprint).

 #### 3.1 Creating “Binless” Resampling Schemes: Na+/Cl- Association Simulations
 #### 3.2 Adaptive Binning and HDF5 Storage of Coordinates: 1-Butanol Membrane Permeation